 The Criteria and Standards for End Stage Renal Disease Services promulgated in 10A NCAC 14C .2200 are applicable to this review.
-The application is conforming to all applicable criteria, which are discussed below:
+The application is conforming to all applicable regulatory review criteria.
+The specific criteria are discussed below:

 10A NCAC 14C .2202 INFORMATION REQUIRED OF APPLICANT